pfyon/example-suricata-rules/signatures.md

 )
 ```

-While the signatures differ in their implementation, they are both alerting on the same malicious traffic.
-The signatures themselves take approximately the same number of ticks to evaluate, but the signature using the HTTP application parser takes fewer ticks overall because it only has to check against HTTP traffic.
+While the signatures differ slightly in their implementation, they are both alerting on the same malicious traffic.
+The signatures themselves take approximately the same number of ticks to evaluate, but the signature using the HTTP application parser takes approximately 50% of the simple rule's `ticks_total` because it only has to check against HTTP traffic.
 See below for some profiling I did on the two signatures.

 ```
 ...